CollaborativeRoboticsLab/capabilities2/capabilities2_events/readme.md

 #### To Do

-- [x] instantiate event publisher in server since publisher is defined there
-- [x] store the event class in the api, since api owns runners
-- [x] then pass event system api object pointer to runners to allow firing events from runners, can be passed to event node parent class
-- [x] fix duplicate - event, trigger, runner - id - just use names?
-- [x] remove event_opts type usage

-- [x] implement event node class\
-- [x] inherit event node in runner base class
-- [x] generalise event connections to use a map of event types to connection objects
-- [x] add ability to disconnect events
-- [x] add ability to list current event connections
-- [x] add ability to connect multiple events of same type to different targets

-- [ ] add ability to specify parameters for target capability on event connection
+- [x] add ability to specify parameters for target capability on event connection
 - [ ] add ability to specify event connections in capability definition files